paulwizviz/mengawas/docs/product_life.md

 7. **Bottling:** The wine is bottled and sealed.
 8. **Consumption:** The wine is ready to be enjoyed.

-This section analyzes the critical data points in the wine-making lifecycle, from grape harvesting to consumption, that should be collected to ensure quality standards are maintained during production and presented to consumers to build confidence in the final product's quality and authenticity.

 > **NOTE:**
-> 1. The data points presented here are based on a simulated interview, as `mengawas` is an educational project.
+> 1. The wine making process is a simplified as `mengawas` is an educational project.
 > 2. A comprehensive analysis for a real-world production scenario would require thorough interviews with multiple sources and consideration of different wine types.

 ## Data Points for Quality Assurance and Consumer Confidence

-The following data points are crucial for both quality control during production and providing consumers with the information they need to make informed choices:
+The following data points, in the context of `mengawas`, are crucial for both quality control during production and providing consumers with the information they need to make informed choices:

 ### 1. Harvest & Grape Quality